bgrewell/dtac-agent/README.md

 the ability to control many of the system parameters out of the box.
 It has been designed to be highly extensible through a multitude of methodologies described in more detail in the [extensibility](#extensibility) section below.

+It is important to note that this project is under active development and as such it may have incomplete or missing documentation as well as incomplete implementations of some functionality.
+While we will do our best to not change the public APIs it is possible that they will have breaking changes prior to the first production release.

 ## Installation

 ### Install from package